I am a lecturer in Value Theory at the University of Leeds.

 A lot of my work also deals with the implications of moral disagreement for metaethics and moral epistemology, the relationship between practical and epistemic normativity, and the moral error theory.

-I'm currently finishing up the final version of a guidebook on Moral Disagreement for Routledge's New Problems of Philosophy Series, writing a monograph on choice-sensitivity in ethics and political philosophy, and working on normativity and gender identity, normativity in aesthetics, and genuine normativity and value across different domains.
+I'm currently finishing up the final version of a guidebook on Moral Disagreement for Routledge's New Problems of Philosophy Series, and working on normativity and gender identity, normativity in aesthetics, and genuine normativity and value across different domains.

 Podcasts and Public Engagement